The 2018 Call for Poster Abstracts is closed.

 The submission deadline has been extended to Tuesday, September 12, 2017.
 The system will close at 11:59 pm Pacific Time on September 12 and additional submissions will not be accepted.

-Primary authors will be notified in mid November of 2017 regarding selection of their abstracts.
+Primary authors will be notified in late November of 2017 regarding selection of their abstracts.

 Important Information about Submission and Issues Related to Copyright

 Poster abstracts previously presented or published may not be submitted to APS without modification.
 Data must be updated or expanded, resulting in a new abstract.
 This includes abstracts presented at the Society for Neuroscience meeting.

 Authors should not submit an abstract to multiple publishers.
 The abstract submitted to APS should not be submitted to any other organization.